wiyco/profile/README.md

 > NEXT_PUBLIC_SUPABASE_LIMIT=6
 > ```
 >
-> This example will display 6 cards per page.
+> The above value will display 6 cards per page.

 You can see the `test` page on [localhost:3000/blog/test](http://localhost:3000/blog/test).